algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

     <img  class="center" src="res/gnuplot/test.png" width="480" />
 </p>

-As a note, changing the linecolor is not mentioned in the test image above, this can be done with the `linecolor` command, which takes an argument in a colorspace like `rgb`.
+As a note, changing the line color is not mentioned in the test image above, this can be done with the `linecolor` command, which takes an argument in a color space like `rgb`.

 If we would like to use a dashed black line for the sine function and purple crosses for cosine, we would use something like this: